 Different teas should be enjoyed in different ways, in particular, you might use low temperature steeping to extract gyokuro tea’s umami flavor.
 But for this tasting set we recommend using a standard steeping method to compare.
 Professional tasters will steep at 100C degrees, extracting all the teas components regardless of flavor, but we recommend a water temperature of 70C/160F degrees, 1 minute steep, 3 grams of tea, and 100 ml of water.

 3 grams of tea, 1 minute, 70C/160F degrees, 100 ml

 The below are the items contained in this set.
-About 20 grams of each are provided except for the heritage gyokuro (10g).
+10-20 grams of each are provided.
 The order is from most premium to least premium grade, all are unroasted green teas.

 NOTE: Teas in the set may not match the product photograph.
-Set is crested on demand, so is always “out of stock”.
+Set is picked on demand.

 - Heritage gyokuro (spring, most premium Japanese green tea leaf)

 - Premium sencha (spring)

 - Spring-harvested bancha

 - Autumn-harvested bancha (Least premium Japanese green tea leaf)